eklem/vinmonopolet-crawler/README.md

-#vinmonopolet-crawler
+# vinmonopolet-crawler
-Crawling Vinmonopolet using [Rexxar's Vinmonopolet repository](https://github.com/rexxars/vinmonopolet).
-Will be used for indexing to [norch](http://github.com/fergiemcdowall/norch) / [search-index](http://github.com/fergiemcdowall/search-index).
+Crawling Vinmonopolet-data and indexing it to a `norch` search index, using `[vinmonopolet](https://github.com/rexxars/vinmonopolet)` and `[search-index-indexer](https://github.com/eklem/search-index-indexer)` library.

-Has three features:
+Has these features:
 * Removing unwanted key/value pars by it's keys
-* Changing values to arrays for defined keys
+* Changing values to arrays for defined keys.
+Preparing for being used as filters.
-* Copying value of defined key to id-value
+* Copying value of defined key to id-value.
+Makes it easy to update index.
-* Creating image URL based on id/code
+* Creating image URL based on id/code.
-* Pushing filter.category to product.productType when different
+* Pushing filter.category to product.productType when different for better filter functionality.